Empowerment and Support in Sitka

 The Sitka LeadOn team was made up of members of the Sitka Youth Leadership Committee, or SYLC, whose overall goal for the year was:

 Youth will feel empowered and supported by the community to take action against social, environmental, and daily struggles.

-Under the challenging harmful norms area, SYLC youth started development of a toolkit to encourage discussion and help audiences more thoroughly breakdown the concepts highlighted in the “Know Your Privilege, Share Your Power” campaign.
+Under the challenging harmful norms area, SYLC youth started the development of a toolkit to encourage discussion and help audiences more thoroughly break down the concepts highlighted in the “Know Your Privilege, Share Your Power” campaign.

 The SYLC team is doing innovative work to support and empower teens in Sitka.
 Follow them on Facebook for more!